 Faithful readers of Quinlan's Inside Magic will recall Mr. Anand's efforts in the past few years to not only bring Magic to the Government's attention but to improve society's view of Magic as a profession.

 Mr. Anand observed, "There is a invisible screen between society and magic.
 No parent will allow his or her children to pursue a career in magic."
-The trade association is in the process of starting their Academy of Magic at Jaipur and if the Indian Government will provide assistance, they hope to build a second Academy in Bangalore.

 How bad is it for magicians in India?